eugenelim17/DSC-RetroHackathon-Template/README.md

 - Meds: increases your HP by 20%.
 - Face Mask: provides shield for a period of time and earns you 30 points.
 This item is more difficult to collect compared to meds, but the more you collected it, the closer you are to victory.
+Every time you score 100 points, your level will be increased by one.

+*To win this game, you need to finish level 9.*